History of Bill Simmons in Timeline

 2007: Named Influential Person in Online Sports

-In 2007, Bill Simmons was named the 12th-most influential person in online sports by the Sports Business Journal, which was the highest position for a non-executive.
+In 2007, Bill Simmons was named the 12th-most influential person in online sports by the Sports Business Journal, notably the highest position on the list for a non-executive.

 May 2008: Dispute with ESPN Management

-In May 2008, Bill Simmons was in a dispute with ESPN.com management.
-He stated to Deadspin that he was writing less because the agreement he had with ESPN on creative lines, media criticism rules, and the promotion of his column had changed within a few months.
+In May 2008, Bill Simmons was involved in a dispute with management at ESPN.com.
+He indicated that he was writing less because he believed that he and ESPN had come to an agreement on creative lines, media criticism rules, and column promotion, but that these agreements had changed within a few months.

-July 2008: Simmons Takes a Break to Write Book
+July 2008: Simmons Takes Leave to Write Book

-In July 2008, Bill Simmons announced he would take a 10-week break from writing columns for ESPN.com's Page 2 to focus on completing his second book, "The Book of Basketball".
+In July 2008, Bill Simmons announced that he would take 10 weeks off from writing columns for ESPN.com's Page 2 to concentrate on finishing his second book.

-In November 2008, Bill Simmons quit the B.S.
-Report due to corporate interference with his writing.
-The controversy centered on the admission of a pornstar into an ESPN fantasy basketball league.
-Simmons was upset that his explanation of ESPN's refusal to allow him into the league was edited out of a podcast.
+In November 2008, Bill Simmons reportedly quit the B.S.
+Report due to corporate interference with his writing, related to the admission of a pornstar into an ESPN fantasy basketball league.

-On November 25, 2008, Bill Simmons resumed recording his B.S.
-Report podcast with a disclaimer: "The BS Report is a free flowing conversation that occasionally touches on mature subjects."
+On November 25, 2008, Bill Simmons returned to recording his B.S.
+Report podcast with a disclaimer stating, "The BS Report is a free flowing conversation that occasionally touches on mature subjects."

 2008: Losing Interest in the Boston Bruins